 For a five-year CD with 2.65% APY, the value of a $10,000 deposit at the maturity date would be $11,416.73.
 If the same $10,000 was deposited into the savings accounts above, it would only have earned $805.80 in interest.
 However, savings accounts are more liquid and you can access your funds at any time.
 CDs lose value if cashed in early, not just in penalties and loss of interest, but the initial principal could be affected as well.
 If you open a CD, be sure you do not plan on needing these funds for the duration of the deposit.

 Why do banks offer loans at 5.5% for a $25,000 car loan, but only offer .03% APY on savings accounts?

 The simple answer?
 To make money.

-If banks offers higher rates for interest-earning accounts than for loans, people could borrow money from the bank, turn around and open an interest-earning account.
+If banks offer higher rates for interest-earning accounts than for loans, people could borrow money from the bank, turn around and open an interest-earning account.
 As the account earns interest, the bank would lose money on the transactions as a whole.
 The bank assumes risk by loaning out funds.
 For that risk, they charge the loan interest as a gain to secure their repayment.